zorael/kameloso/README.md

 The `--setup-twitch` flag creates a configuration file with the server address and port already set to connect to Twitch, then opens it up in a text editor.

-On Windows it additionally downloads and launches an installer for [**OpenSSL for Windows**](#openssl) as well as a [**certificate authority bundle**](#certificate-authority-bundle) file, both of which are required to create secure connections.
+On Windows it additionally downloads and launches an installer for [**OpenSSL for Windows**](#openssl) as well as downloads a [**certificate authority bundle**](#certificate-authority-bundle) file, both of which are [required](#windows) to create secure connections.
 Make sure to opt to *install to Windows system directories* when asked.

 **A line with a leading `#` is disabled, so remove any `#`s from the start of lines you want to enable.**

 * Add your channel to `homeChannels`.
-Channel names are account names (which are always lowercase) with a `#` in front, so the Twitch user `streamer123` would have the channel `#streamer123`.
+Channel names are account names (which are always lowercase) with a `#` in front, so the Twitch user `streamer123_jp` with a display name of `配信者` would have the channel `#streamer123_jp`.
-* Optionally add one or more account names to `admins` to give them global low-level control of the bot.
+* Optionally add one or more account names to the list of `admins` to give them global low-level control of the bot.
 Owners of channels (broadcasters) automatically have high privileges in the scope of their own channels, so it's not strictly needed for general use, but it may be a good idea to have while you're setting things up.
 * You can ignore `nickname`, `user`, `realName`, `account` and `password`, as they're not applicable on Twitch. *Do not enter your Twitch password **anywhere** in this file.*
 * Peruse the file for other settings if you want; you can always get back to it by passing `--gedit` (short for **g**raphical **edit**or).